 Print Nan ne: Last 4 # of ID ad and understand the SKILLS Syllabus and schedule.
 I have had the opportunity to ask questions.
-Herstand to exit this course I must meet All Objectives Listed in the course Syllabus as stated below: Fo E EXIT GOALS: or the student to exit this course, the student must do the ALL of the following: Remediate BSCCL if an 85 or less is made on any skill (sterile or nonsterile) by Oct.
-30, 2020.
-If BSCCL remediation is not complete by Nov.
-6, 2020, a course grade of "F" will be given 2. regardless of other grades.
+Herstand to exit this course I must meet All Objectives Listed in the course Syllabus as stated below: F E EXIT GOALS: or the student to exit this course, the student must do the ALL of the following: Remediate BSCCL if an 85 or less is made on any skill (sterile or nonsterile).
+If BSCCI remediation is not complete by date given by instructors, a course grade of "F" will be given regardless of other grades.
 Must pass the course with a 75 average Signed: Date: